daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 ![actions-1]({{site.baseurl}}/images/dalle-reflections/actions/1.jpg)

-It looks like a crazy guy in the 19th century with a thing for champagne, that's for sure.
+It looks like a crazy guy in the 19th century with a love for champagne, that's for sure.
 But I tried several times and had no hope in DALLE recreating the thumb-popping action.

-Now, this post isn't supposed to be all negative...
-Here's an action that DALLE nailed.
-Another character from the asylum believed he was a donkey and liked to eat thistles in the yard.
-DALLE gave me exactly what I wanted:
+Now for a positive result.
+DALLE nailed this other character from the asylum believed he was a donkey and liked to eat thistles in the yard.
+It gave me exactly what I wanted:

 ![actions-2]({{site.baseurl}}/images/dalle-reflections/actions/2.jpg)